Adobe Edge: Typekit

 Typekit is a service which allows subscribers to embed fonts into online documents.
 Unlike Edge Web Fonts, Typekit requires a subscription, which provides access to the font library.
 The system was initially developed by Small Batch Inc., and purchased by Adobe in October 2011.
 A free subscription is available to the service, with a more comprehensive option costing an annual fee.

 Availability

 The applications and services in the Edge suite are available as part of Adobe's Creative Cloud service.
 Subscription is free, although certain aspects are limited.
 A complete version, costing US$49.99 per month, is purchasable from Adobe, and lifts some of the restrictions placed on free subscribers.
 The complete subscription also comes with access to the other applications in the Adobe Creative Suite, along with 20GB of online storage, compared to the 2GB available to free users.

-Remarks

-1 PhoneGap allows for a limited number of private, and an unlimited number of public applications to be compiled.

-2 A free Creative Cloud subscriber is allowed to use 2 Typekit fonts on 1 site, with 25,000 visits per month.

-3 A complete Creative Cloud subscriber is allowed to use any number of Typekit fonts on an unlimited number of sites, with 500,000 visits per month.